Avoiding food poisoning

-Leftovers can also be frozen and used within one month.
-Frozen leftovers should be defrosted thoroughly in the fridge and then eaten within 24 hours.
+Leftovers can also be frozen.
+They should be defrosted thoroughly in the fridge and then eaten within 24 hours.

 You can also use previously cooked and frozen turkey to make a new meal, such as a turkey curry.
 This new meal can be frozen too, but make sure you only reheat it once.